TheCellule/python-bleson/docs/api_core_roles.rst

 .. note:: macOS implementation note

-   You can only set the name and the services UUID's, and visbility of your advertiser depends on your app being a foreground process.
+    You can only set the name and the services UUID's, and the visibility of your advertisement data depends on your app being a foreground or background process.

    See the CoreBluetooth_ documentation.